ballerina-platform/module-ballerina-persist/ballerina/Package.md

 ## Package overview

-This package provides the functionality required to persist data in Ballerina.
+This package provides the functionality required for Ballerina Persist Layer.

 ## Report issues